-(3 Lec.)
 The fundamental principles of doubleentry bookkeeping as applied to practical business situations.
 Emphasis is given to the following: financial statements, trial balances, work sheets, special journals, adjusting and closing entries.
 A practice set covering the entire business cycle will be completed.

 Business 132 3 Cr.

-Bookkeeping II (3 Lec.)
+Bookkeeping 11 (48 C.H.)

 Prerequisite: Business 131.
+Attention will

-Attention will be given to accruals, bad debts, taxes, depreciation, controlling accounts and business vouchers.
-Bookkeeping for partnerships and corporations will be introduced.
+be given to accruals, bad debts, taxes,

+depreciation, controlling accounts and

+business vouchers.
+Bookkeeping for

+partnerships and corporations will be in-

-Business 136
+Business 136 3 Cr.

 Principles of

-Management
+Management (3 Lec.)

-A study of the process of management including the functions of planning, organizing, leading and controlling.
-Par-
+A study of the process of management

+including the functions of planning, or-